ottobriner/atmos-flux-data/README.md

 # ATMOS Flux Data

-This is a collection of tools for eddy covariance flux processing at the ATMOS prairie site at Argonne National Laborator.
+This is a collection of tools for eddy covariance flux processing at the ATMOS prairie site at Argonne National Laboratory.

 Raw flux processing is done in EddyPro.